Clifra-Jones/Meraki-API-V1/README.md

 ## INSTALLATION

-The module is not available from the Powershell Gallery.
+The module is now available from the Powershell Gallery.
 This will always be the latest stable version of this module.

 ```powershell
 Install-Module Meraki-API-V1